-Interview of Bronwyn Corbett, CEO of Grit Real Estate Income Group
+Interview of Bronwyn Knight, CEO of Grit Real Estate Income Group

 Would you like to tell our readers more about Grit and its activities?

 Grit is the largest Africa focused real estate income group listed on the Stock Exchange of Mauritius and in Johannesburg.
 Our focus is predominantly on providing real estate solutions to international, blue chip tenants operating in emerging and frontier markets on the continent outside of South Africa.